mrgoonie/a2a-langgraph-boilerplate/PROJECT_OVERVIEW.md

     *   [ ] Update the `AGENT_INSTRUCTIONS.md` file with instructions on how to create a crew with a supervisor and multiple agents.

 ## Changelog

+*   **2025-07-03:**
+    *   Migrated all database models from integer primary keys to UUIDs for improved scalability and security.
+    *   Implemented late-binding relationship setup to resolve circular dependencies between models.
+    *   Added comprehensive UUID model tests.
+    *   Added documentation for UUID migration in `docs/UUID_MIGRATION.md`.
+    *   Enhanced error handling and validation for UUID operations in API routes and services.

 *   **2025-07-02:**
     *   Added tests for all endpoints and workflows.